Braz3n/zephyrControl/readme.md

 The upper or lower byte in a register is indicated by appending either H (high byte) or L (low byte).

-In addition to these registers, the MV instruction can reference the two 8-bit accumulator registers:
+In addition to these registers, the WRQ and RDQ instructions can reference the 8-bit accumulator register, Q.
- - Q - Accumulator (Read and Write)
- - F - Accumulator flags (Read-Only)

 ## Opcode Breakdown
-Most OpCodes are 5-bits long, with the remaining space occupied by register addresses.
-The two exceptions to this at present are LDxY and STxY, which are only 3-bits long so as to allow space to address the necessary registers.

 When discussing instructions, x/X and y/Y are used as placeholders for the first and second operand respectively.
 Lowercase is used for an 8-bit register, and uppercase is used for a 16-bit register.